Children Relocation in New Jersey

 Baures v.
 Lewis

-New Jersey’s standard for assessing child relocation cases has undergone a significant transformation recently.
+The standard for assessing cases of child relocation in New Jersey has undergone a significant transformation recently.

 The previous standard came out of the state Supreme Court case, Baures v.
 Lewis.